suffolklibraries/lgc/content/collections/events/marvellous-and-mischievous-2-1-1.md

     content:
       -
         type: text
-        text: "Join in with a range of family crafts and activities inspired by Mystery of the Night Watchers' and the exhibition 'Marvellous and Mischievous'.\_"
+        text: "Join in with a range of family crafts and activities inspired by 'Peter Pan' and the exhibition 'Marvellous and Mischievous'.\_"
   -
     type: paragraph
     content: